syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Conditional-Styles.md

 ## How to style a particular row based on RowIndex

-Styling can be applied to a particular row Based on `RowIndex` property in `QueryRowStyleEventArgs` of the `QueryRowStyle` event.
+Styling can be applied to a particular row based on `RowIndex` property in `QueryRowStyleEventArgs` of the `QueryRowStyle` event.

 {% highlight c# %}
 private void DataGrid_QueryRowStyle(object sender, QueryRowStyleEventArgs e)